Skip to content

 Node Type Purpose

-Webhook Receives incoming WhatsApp messages
+Webhook Receives incoming WhatsApp messages from Twilio

-Code Cleans phone numbers and processes data
+Code Cleans phone numbers and normalizes formats

 If Conditional logic for routing and validation

-AI Agent Provides personalized coaching using pedagogical model
+AI Agent Provides structured entrepreneurship coaching

-LLM Chain Classifies message types and generates responses
+LLM Chain Classifies message commands using AI

-Vector Store Retrieves coaching knowledge from pedagogical model
+Vector Store Retrieves pedagogical model information

 Chat Memory Maintains conversation context